-(g) Payables
+(f) Payables

-Payables include accrued expenses and redemption monies owed by the Scheme which are unpaid at the end of the reporting period.
+Payables include accrued expenses, redemption monies owed by the Scheme and payables for securities purchased which are unpaid at the end of the reporting period.

 The carrying amount of payables is a reasonable approximation of fair value due to their short term nature.